The Indigenous Participant Travel Grant Program

 Grants consist of a registration fee waiver, a stipend to underwrite partial costs of the recipient's travel to the conference, and a year's complimentary membership in the GWS.
 The amount of the grants will vary.
 The grants are not intended to cover the entire cost of attending; recipients will need to augment grants with other sources of funding.

 Grants will be disbursed by check (in US dollars) at the conference.
 No advance payments can be made, and any currency exchange fees applied to the check by the recipient’s home bank will be the responsibility of the recipient.
 Grant recipients may be required to submit copies of their travel itinerary and receipts prior to the time of disbursement.

 HOW DO I APPLY?

-Fill out this application form.
-The deadline for applications is December 1, 2012.
-Applicants will be notified no later than mid-January 2013.
+Fill out this online application form.
+The deadline to apply is December 31, 2016.

 Call the GWS office at +1-906-487-9722 or write to firstname.lastname@example.org.